Skip to content

 Workflow by Assignment

-• Step 4: quality-assurance reviews the draft Principles Document for alignment with UN-GGCE standards and ToR obligations.
+• [x] Step 4: quality-assurance reviews the draft Principles Document for alignment with UN-GGCE standards and ToR obligations.

-• Step 5 (GATEWAY): Human Review & Decision Log.
-Review the quality-assured Principles Document.
-Once approved, the lead consultant (Human) records the finalized principles in docs/project/decisions.md.
+• [➔] Step 5 (GATEWAY): Human Review & Decision Log.

 • Validation Output: outputs/1_basic_principles.md (and OTel trace).